wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## Event kinds and tags

-Trust attestations, actions, categories, and relationships will be encoded as kind 39902 (parameterized replaceable) event OR a kind 9902 (regular) event with the d-tag used to specify whether the event is an attestation, a kind, or a category.
+Trust attestations, actions, categories, and relationships will be encoded as kind 39902 (parameterized replaceable) event OR a kind 9902 (regular) event with the w-tag used to specify whether the event is a `trust attestation`, an `action`, a `category`, or a `relationship`.

 Example: